DragonMinded/minidragon/LANGUAGE.md

 ```

  > Defines a function `lut` which operates as a look-up for a particular key.
 Note that the function is typed as returning a `const[str]`.
 This is allowed because the compiler can see that all valid return paths return a constant string.
 If the function were to return a local variable or the result of an expression, the compiler would not allow the function to be typed as `const[str]`.
 Defines a second function `op` which takes a `prefix` string and a `key` integer and computes a string concatenation with said prefix and the result of the `lut` function call.
 Note that since the function is returning the result of an expression, the function return must have a size specifier for the string.
 This is similar to how non-constant string variables must have a maximum size specification.
 Finally, the code is executed in main, assigning the result of `op` to the `local` string.
 Upon executing this code, you should expect the value of `local` to be `"val: bar"`.

-## Control Flow Support

-MiniPy supports standard `if`/`elif`/`else` statements for directing control flow with identical semantics to Python.
-It is perfectly valid to use a `return` statement within an if body similar to standard Python.
-It supports `while` statements as well, with support for the optional `else` case which is only executed if the while loop is not terminated early with a `break` statement.
-While loops fully support both `break` and `continue` as well as returning early from a function using the `return` statement.
-For statements are supported in limited context.
-MiniPy does not support iterators generally but provides two iteration styles for Python-style for loops.
-The first is the `range()` intrinsic which behaves identically to the [Python range](https://docs.python.org/3/library/functions.html#func-range) function in standard Python.
-The second is iterating over characters in a string.
-Note that much like `while` statements, `for` statements support the optional `else` clause as well as `break`, `continue` and `return` to early exit or change loop flow.

-Both `if` and `while` statement expression evaluation is short-circuiting.
-Both `if` and `while` also support automatic coersion of truthy values.
-That means that instead of writing something like `if len(str) > 0:` you can instead write the more pythonic `if str:`.
-Note that the latter form is also faster as it does not need to evaluate the string's length and then compare it against an integer.
-Under the hood the compiler can optimize the second form to just check the first character of the string against the null terminator byte.
-Control flow statements can be nested arbitrarily and with no restrictions to depth.

 ## Compiler Intrinsics